andrew/ultimate-awesome/README.md

 - [awesome-services](https://github.com/Alex1990/awesome-services) - A collection of the services which participate in application construction.
 - [awesome-liquid-network](https://github.com/aljazceru/awesome-liquid-network) - A curated list of Liquid Network resources, libraries, tools and applications.
 - [awesome-personal-data-stores](https://github.com/andorsk/awesome-personal-data-stores) - Awesome personal data stores.
-- [awesome-zig-llm](https://github.com/andrew-velox/awesome-zig-llm) - ⚡  A curated list of awesome Large Language Model (LLM), Machine Learning, and AI projects, libraries, and resources built with the Zig programming language.
 - [awesome-intellij](https://github.com/ankddev/awesome-intellij) - ⚡ A curated list of IntelliJ-based IDEs, plugins and resources for them.
 - [my-awesome-mac-apps](https://github.com/antelle/my-awesome-mac-apps) -  List of macOS apps I love and use.
 - [awesome-video-downloaders](https://github.com/antonio-orionus/awesome-video-downloaders) - A curated list of user-facing apps for downloading video and audio from YouTube and other sites.